Main Bridge, USS Telesforo Trinidad (DDG-139)

 The skies of the South Pacific were a marbled grey, and the water was wine-dark.
 A strong breeze whipped up foamy white caps on all the waves.
 USS Telesforo Trinidad rocked with those waves but continued to charge ahead.
 Commander Robertson’s eyes were locked on an object off in the distance.
 Everyone on the bridge was staring out to sea in reverent silence.

-It had been thirteen days since twenty-thousand Allied sailors had been sent to the bottom with most of the Gennie carrier fleet.
-They’d been joined by twenty-thousand Japanese sailors.
-Thirteen American and Japanese carriers had gone down within an hour, five with all hands.
-That blood had finally broken the seven seals.
+It had been fifteen days since twenty-thousand Allied sailors had been sent to the bottom of the ocean.
+Twenty-thousand Japanese sailors had joined them.
+More than a dozen aircraft carriers had gone down within an hour, five with all hands.
+That blood had broken the seven seals.
 The ghosts of futures past had been unleashed.

 A Certain Force, what the fuck kind of name is that?

-He was struck at once by how quaint the legendary flattop was in comparison to the fleet’s supercarriers, the USS Doris Miller (CVN-81), USS Harriet Tubman (CVCN-84), and USS Okinawa (LPVN-29).
-Her teak flight deck was only partially repaired, and her gun line was partially out of action.
-Enterprise had the shit beaten out of her, yet she was in much better shape than USS Essex (CV-9) or USS Saratoga (CV-3); they were being towed to Pearl, escorted by the battered remnants of Battle Force Tare and the HMS Agincourt, a ship that did not exist in the history that Mason knew.
+The commander was struck by how quaint the legendary flattop was in comparison to the “Certain Force’s” supercarriers—USS Doris Miller (CVN-81), USS Harriet Tubman (CVCN-84), and USS Okinawa (LPVN-29).
+Big E’s teak flight deck had been repaired in a slapdash rush, and her gun line was still partially out of action.
+She’d had the shit beaten out of her, yet she was still in better shape than USS Franklin (CV-13) or USS Saratoga (CV-3); they were being towed to Pearl, escorted by the battered remnants of Task Force Tare and the HMS Ark Royal, a ship—in the history that Mason knew by heart—should’ve gone down over a year ago.

-Robertson turned and looked at his XO, “Whatcha listening to Lemonade?”
+Robertson turned and met eyes at his XO, “Whatcha listening to Lemonade?”
 Mason briefly cocked his head before his XO could reply, “You know what?
 Hit the aux, might as well drop a beat.”
-He smiled and returned to staring at the Enterprise, “Your taste in music is just about the only taste of yours that isn’t fucked.”
+He smiled and returned to gawking at the Enterprise like a schoolboy at a museum, “Your taste in music is just about the only taste of yours that isn’t fucked.”

 Lieutenant Commander Lane Miyake turned on the balls of his feet, a smile wide on his face, his last lemon of the morning consumed, and a single Bluetooth headphone in his ear.
 “Oh, you know how I like oldies, skipper.”
 He hooked his phone into the 1MC, already jury-rigged with an aux cord.
 A moment later, the main circuit echoed over their grim surroundings, the voice of Kesha dissonantly radiating over the dark waters and grisly sky.